Metapalms/Duane-s-Final-App-CIS-277/index.md

 ### Two people can try

-For this final I will be using [Link](https://repl.it/@Metapalms/Actual-Actual-C-276-Final) This is without the two player tic tac toe.
+For this final I will be using [program without two player tic tac toe](https://repl.it/@Metapalms/Actual-Actual-C-276-Final)

+This is without the two player tic tac toe.
 I want to leave the two player tictactoe game out bceause I had created it before this class as a sort of exercise for myself (well all these other ones are too I guess).
 However, I remember having a little bit of a guide and ther will be similiar code other places.
 I do not want called for plagerism, so I am leaving it out of the final I am doing for school.
 I feel like I can do the bot one because for the most part they are not the same program in my eyes.
 The output may look the same but I added so much to the interior

-Never-the-less, if you would like one with two player tic tac toe [Link](https://repl.it/@Metapalms/Not-Actual-C-276-Final-Wish)
+Never-the-less, if you would like the program [with two player tic tac toe](https://repl.it/@Metapalms/Not-Actual-C-276-Final-Wish).
+There is the link

 ## Audience